Possessive Pronouns – Guide, Examples & Practice

 Note: We do not use apostrophes with possessive pronouns!

-To aid your comprehension, we provide a visual representation of the above-mentioned information.
+To aid your comprehension, we have provided a visual representation of the above-mentioned information.

 Possessive-pronouns-list